 To enable analysts to explore large data sets involving varied data types (e.g., multivariate, geospatial, textual, temporal, networked), flexible visual analysis tools must provide appropriate controls for specifying the data and views of interest.
-These controls enable users to selectively visualize the data, to filter out unrelated information to focus on relevant items, and to sort information to expose patterns.
-Analysts often need to derive new values from the input data, remove outliers and anomalies, or apply external metadata to group the data meaningfully.
+These controls enable analysts to selectively visualize the data, to filter out unrelated information to focus on relevant items, and to sort information to expose patterns.
+Analysts also need to derive new data from the input data, such as normalized values, statistical summaries, and aggregates.